kushidesign/kushi/README.md

     [:before:content "\"*\""]
     ["nth:child(2):c" :red])

-;; The last arg to sx above is an edge case that requires ;; the tuple syntax with prop being expressed as a string.
+;; The last arg to sx above is an edge case (use of braces ;; or brackets in the prop name) which necessitates the ;; tuple syntax with prop written as a string.
 ```
 <br>